A window for water-hydrogen demixing on warm metal-rich sub-Neptunes: Introduction

 \section{Introduction}

-One of the main goals of exoplanetary science consists in linking planetary compositions to formation conditions and evolutionary scenarios.
-This feat has proven particularly challenging for sub-Neptunes, despite their ubiquity as the most common type of exoplanets discovered by transit surveys \citep{howard_planet_2012,batalha_planetary_2013,fulton_california-kepler_2018}.
-Sub-Neptune sizes range from approximately 2 to 4 Earth radii, with densities too low for pure-rock compositions, implying potentially thick gaseous envelopes.
-Yet, they are smaller than the solar system ice giants, limiting the prior assumptions that can be made when interpreting their bulk makeup including, at the most basic level, whether their envelope is H/He-dominated, akin to gas giants, rich in ices deep below the observable atmosphere, similarly to Uranus and Neptune, or even metal-rich all the way to the upper atmosphere \citep{miller-ricci_atmospheric_2009,rogers_framework_2010}.
+Linking planetary compositions to formation conditions and evolutionary scenarios is one of the main goals of exoplanetary science.
+This feat has proven particularly challenging for sub-Neptunes, despite their ubiquity as the most common type of exoplanet discovered by transit surveys \citep{howard_planet_2012,batalha_planetary_2013,fulton_california-kepler_2018}.
+Sub-Neptune sizes range from approximately 2 to 4 Earth radii, with densities too low for pure-rock compositions implying potentially thick gaseous envelopes.
+Yet, they are smaller than the solar system ice giants, limiting the prior assumptions that can be made when interpreting their bulk makeup including, at the most basic level, whether their envelopes are H/He-dominated, akin to gas giants, rich in ices deep below the observable atmosphere, similarly to Uranus and Neptune, or even metal-rich all the way to the upper atmosphere \citep{miller-ricci_atmospheric_2009,rogers_framework_2010}.

 An understanding of sub-Neptune interior compositions is critical to deciphering their origins at the population level, particularly when it comes to evaluating the relative importance of formation conditions \citep{kuchner_volatile-rich_2003,alibert_formation_2017,burn_radius_2024}, and evolution through chemical interactions between the gas envelope and the mantle \citep{kite_water_2021,schlichting_chemical_2022} or atmospheric mass-loss driven by stellar irradiation \citep{rogers_photoevaporation_2021}.
 Specifically, knowledge of sub-Neptunes' envelope mass fractions and compositions will inform their overall metal/ice content, and is critical to interpreting their size and density distribution \citep{luque_density_2022,neil_evaluating_2022,rogers_conclusive_2023} as well as modeling envelope mass-loss \citep{gupta_signatures_2020,owen_evaporation_2017}.
-Further, envelope extent and metal content both impact the planet's thermal structure, dictating the molten or solid state of the mantle which drastically impacts the efficiency of dissolution/outgassing of volatile species \citep{lichtenberg_bifurcation_2021,werlen_atmospheric_2025}, and sets the planet's cooling rate over its thermal evolution.
+Further, envelope extent and metal content both impact the planet's thermal structure, dictating the molten or solid state of the mantle which dictates the efficiency of dissolution/outgassing of volatile species \citep{lichtenberg_bifurcation_2021,werlen_atmospheric_2025}, and sets the planet's cooling rate over its thermal evolution.